 Intercultural Business Challenges in Latin America

-Required Spanish Language Course
+Spanish Language Course

-The program requires all students to enroll in a Spanish language course, either regular Spanish language (beginner through advanced levels) or Spanish for Students of Business (intermediate and advanced levels, when offered).
+Students may enroll in a Spanish language course, either regular Spanish language (beginner through advanced levels) or Spanish for Students of Business (intermediate and advanced levels, when offered).
 Students are assigned to language classes pursuant to a language placement test at the beginning of the semester.
 Intensive Spanish for Students of Business courses are offered on an enrollment-dependent basis.
 However, regular Spanish language classes are available to all students at all levels each semester.

 Intensive Spanish for Students of Business (beginner to advanced levels)

 These courses consist of an analysis of vocabulary and grammar related to various fields in the business world (marketing, finance, management, administration, etc.) in Spanish.
 Students are offered the opportunity to learn practical vocabulary that enables them to understand and analyze various types of essays, documents, and articles common to the business world.
 Courses are designed to enhance students’ oral comprehension and written expression in business settings.
 Students learn strategies for reading and producing business texts and reports.
 Special focus is placed on the use of technical vocabulary and proper grammar in a practical business context.
+Contact hours: 60.
+Recommended credit: 4 semester/6 quarter hours.

 Universidad de Chile Elective Courses